ryanthtra/441-2013/GIT_WALK.md

 To make it easier to work with commits, git provides a naming mechanism.
 Named git hash values are referred to as _refs_ and are stored under _.git/refs_.

-A branch is a sequence of commits that start from a parentless commit object and end at a commit object called the head.
+A branch is a directed graph of commits that culminate at a single commit object referred to as its head.
+A branch is not neccessarily a simple sequence of commits because merge operations may result in commit objects with multiple parents.

-Git stores refs to head commit objects under _.git/refs/heads_.
+Git stores refs to branch heads under _.git/refs/heads_.
 The ref name is the name of the branch.

 Create a ref that points to the last commit and make it the head of